Emily Bunnell, Research Assistant

 Michelle Palumbo, Postdoctoral Fellow

 I'm originally from the San Francisco Bay Area and I received by BS from the University of California, Davis and my MS from Northwestern University.
 My PhD is from Behavioral and Systems Neuroscience at OHSU.
 As a postdoc I'm excited to work on delivering novel gene therapy tools across the blood-brain barrier for neurodegenerative diseases.
-In my free time I love to hike, backpack, and travel."
+In my free time I love to hike, backpack, and travel.

-Alexandra Pederson, Research Assistant
+Elizabeth Saltonstall, Research Assistant